nalxnet/innogy-status-widget/README.md

 To use this widget, copy `innogy_cp.html`, `innogy_cp.coffee`, and `innogy_cp.scss` into a `/widgets/innogy_cp` directory, and copy the `innogy_cp.rb` file into your `/jobs` folder.
 You also have to set the chargepoint IDs of your charging station in the `innogy_cp.rb` job.

+Chargepoint state is translated in `innogy_cp.rb`, adapt it to your needs if necessary.

+To use an icon for the background, uncomment the corresponding lines in `innogy_cp.scss`.

 To include the widget in a dashboard, add the following snippet to the dashboard layout file: